 Find it impossible to relax?
-Become a master of your mind and change the way you see stress for good with these top tips
+Become a master of your mind and change the way you see stress for good with these 5 simple rules

 If feeling stressed is taking its toll on your mind, body, sleep and general health, you’re not alone - the way we spot, view and react to stress can prove to be one of the hardest cycles to break.